All manuscripts should be submitted via ScholarOne Manuscripts.

 Concepts.
 Concept articles present a new way of thinking about known phenomena, or a new way of interpreting existing data.
 While the theory may not be fully proven, or accepted, there should be significant evidence to support it, and the author should present convincing arguments based on that evidence.
 The author should also make reference to the presently accepted view for readers´ information.
 Speculation is encouraged, as long as it is based on sound reasoning.
 Language should be simple, novel concepts defined and specialist terminology explained.
 A short abstract (<100 words) should be provided at the start of the manuscript.
 Thereafter, the author may choose headings they deem appropriate for clearly conveying their message.
 The manuscript should have a maximum of 5000 words and five graphics.

 Perspectives.
 Perspective articles present a novel view on a topical issue of current international concern.
 The author, usually a recognised authority in the field, is welcome to take a controversial standpoint but, overall, the article should provide a clear and balanced discussion to inform non-specialist readers about the issue and its new developments.
 The author can make specific and practical proposals, either setting an agenda or proposing better options.
 The length is usually 1000-1500 words.
-Neither an Abstract nor an Environmental Context is required for Perspective articles; figures can be included where appropriate.
 A passport photo and a short biography (~100 words) should be submitted with the manuscript.

 We encourage authors to prepare their manuscript carefully so that the information it contains is easily conveyed to readers.
 Authors not fluent in English are urged to consult native English-speaking colleagues before submitting manuscripts.
 We also encourage the use of professional scientific editing services, such as:

 In addition to the specific requirements described above for the various types of manuscripts, manuscripts submitted to Environmental Chemistry should conform to the following format.